 Quick Summary of Double Crowns

-- Hair Loss Concerns: While double crowns do not cause hair loss, they may make thinning areas appear more noticeable, particularly in conditions such as androgenetic alopecia and telogen effluvium.
+- Hair Loss Concerns: Double crowns do not cause or predispose someone to more hair loss, but they make thinning areas appear more noticeable especially at an early stage of hair loss

 What is a Double Crown?